seL4/camkes-tool/docs/index.md

   "autocorres", "CIMP", "GraphViz" and "seL4".
 The "GraphViz" option is for producing visual representations of a system and the "seL4" option is for producing binaries.
 All other platforms are verification frameworks.

-**-r**, **--resolve-imports**
-**-d**, **--dont-resolve-imports**

-> CAmkES specifications can contain `import` statements that are directives to include another file at that point.
-The default behaviour when parsing one of these statements is to recurse into parsing the contents of that file.
-These two options re-enable the default and disable this behaviour, respectively.
-  With import resolution disabled the imported files will not be opened and the resulting AST will still contain the original `import` statements.

-**-R**, **--resolve-references**
-**--dont-resolve-references**

-> After parsing the input specification(s) the tools will attempt to resolve references to the underlying entity they name.
-For example, in the statement `connection Foo foo(from a.b, to c.d);` the reference `Foo` will be resolved to the connector it references if possible.
-These options re-enable this default behaviour and inhibit reference resolution, respectively.
-Obviously with reference resolution disabled you may end up with references in the resulting AST.

 **--templates**, **-t**